 Luri de Paula

-Luri de Paula is a Berlin-based front-end developer, designer, and illustrator that is known for his creativity, and his portfolio utilizes colorful cartoon characters.
+Luri de Paula is a Berlin-based front-end developer, designer, and illustrator that is known for his creativity, and his web development portfolio utilizes colorful cartoon characters.

 Based in Italy, Patrick David is a front-end developer and web designer.
 As a creative designer, he’s fond of using big, bold typefaces in various areas of his one-page portfolio website.
 He combines this typography style with an effect called “strikethrough chic”.
 Overall, the effect portrays a sense of originality and confidence in his work.

-A full-stack web developer out of Russia, Jack Tomaszewski handles both the front and back-end components of website design, as his online portfolio clearly demonstrates. s
+A full-stack web developer out of Russia, Jack Tomaszewski handles both the front and back-end components of website design, as his web developer portfolio clearly demonstrates.

 His finished website has a basic layout and showcases all of his work experience on the homepage, which makes for easy access and viewing.